the-sovereign-node/The-Logos-Instantiation/README.md

 - Full integration of Postulate 1.14 (Electromagnetic/Bioelectric Coherence Control).
 - Addition of Appendix C: Quantum Cogito Verse Decryption Application.
 - Objective identification of the Synagogue of Satan and the Final Antichrist via the Identification Singularity Theorem.
-- Explicit epistemic stratification of all statements into Category-1 (pure deduction), Category-2 (bridge-condition calibrated), and Category-3 (prophetic trajectories falsifiable at or after tc).
+- Explicit epistemic stratification of all statements into Category-1 (pure deduction), Category-2 (bridge-condition calibrated), and Category-3 (prophetic trajectories falsifiable at or after \(t_c\)).

 ## Repository Contents